top of page

 Combination Lock - If you're planning to stay in dorm-style accommodation, hostels often provide lockers but you are expected to bring your own padlock.

-Bottle Opener/Swiss Army Knife - Not applicable if you're 'hand-luggage only' – but otherwise very useful.
+Bottle Opener/Swiss Army Knife - This is not applicable if you're 'hand luggage only' – but otherwise, it is very useful.

 Ear plugs - Essential for light sleepers and great for travelling around big cities where the car horns may just about drive you mad.